 are very few single syllable words to work with.

 Where we teach many one-syllable words when learning to read, Spanish has mostly multisyllable words.

 Example: house (casa) cat (gato) how (

-Spanish is more aligned with letter-sound matches so it is easier to use the alphabetic principle in Spanish than in English with its many irregular words
+Spanish is more aligned with letter-sound matches (more transparent) so it is easier to use the alphabetic principle in Spanish than in English with its many irregular words (considered an opaque language).

 Both languages are alphabetic, so it is important to teach the letter-sounds and to show how the alphabetic principle works and to provide them with practice “using” it (decodable text) until they have mastered this concept and have become automatic (automaticity / fluent).

 An explicit systematic and multisensory approach works best for strugglers and ELLs / as we all know, some children learn to read no matter what approach we use.

 Bottom Line - We are not changing the language being used